-Banks Lake is one of the premier lakes for fishing and boating in Central Washington.
-At over one mile wide in spots and almost 30 miles long, the lake provides over 27,000 acres of fishing for many anglers - from bass to walleye - and everything between.
-Fishing on Banks Lake is open year round, and tournaments for bass or walleye are held regularly throughout the spring, summer, and fall seasons.
+Banks Lake is one of the premier spots for fishing and boating in Central Washington.
+At over a mile wide in spots and nearly 30 miles long, the lake provides over 27,000 acres of fishing for many anglers - from bass to walleye - and everything between.
+Fishing on Banks Lake is open year round, and bass or walleye tournaments are held regularly during spring, summer, and fall seasons.

 For more information on Banks Lake tournaments, please visit www.tourgrantcounty.com and click on "Calendar of Events."
 Crescent Bay Lake, near the City of Grand Coulee, features a variety of perch, crappie, walleye, whitefish, and large and smallmouth bass.
-Nearby Sun Lakes State Park has fishing and resort areas such as

-Vic Meyer's Park and Blue Lakes or Deep Lake, known for rainbow, mackinaw and kokanee.
+Nearby Sun Lakes State Park has fishing and resort areas such as Vic Meyer's Park and Blue Lakes or Deep Lake, known for rainbow, mackinaw and kokanee.